 6. Is your technical staff trained to implement VSaaS?

-King says training is important for technicians implementing any type of IT solution, but techs new to providing VSaaS can make some common mistakes, such as miscalculating bandwidth.
-“When you put video on a network, it takes quite a bit of available bandwidth.
-In a lot of cases it makes sense to have a separate network for video to ensure a steady flow of data and prevent bottlenecks,” King says.
+King says training is important for technicians implementing any IT solution, but techs new to providing VSaaS can make common mistakes, such as miscalculating bandwidth.
+“When you put video on a network, it takes quite a bit of bandwidth.
+So, in many cases, it makes sense to have a separate network for video to ensure a steady flow of data and prevent bottlenecks,” King says.

 7. Is your sales team ready to sell a Video Surveillance as a Service solution?

-King says if you are a managed services provider, adding VSaaS to your portfolio may be somewhat easier for you than for an integrator whose primary business model is now based on project work.
-“Integrators sales teams may be used to going after those million dollar sales,” King says.
-“It’s not enough to just tell them they’re selling VSaaS.
+King says if you are a managed services provider, adding VSaaS to your portfolio may be somewhat easier for you than for an integrator whose primary business model is based on project work.
+“Integrator’s sales teams may be used to going after those million dollar sales,” he says.
+“It’s not enough to simply tell them they’re selling VSaaS.
 The transition can be difficult for sales reps.”

 King says a better approach may be to build a dedicated VSaaS sales team that integrates with your project sales team.
 “Integrators need top-down buy-in and an understanding of what it takes to get into this space.
-It may take some fresh blood to build this part of your business,” King comments.
+It may take some fresh blood to build this part of your business,” he says.

 VSaaS is the Future, No Question

 King points out VSaaS is the future: “Everything is moving toward as a Service.”
-As with other as a Service offerings, VSaaS gives your customers more options in a cost-effective, easy-to-use format, but it also provides integrators and MSPs with recurring monthly revenue that takes the guesswork out of covering expenses and that builds value in your company.
+As with other as-a-Service offerings, VSaaS gives your customers more options in a cost-effective, easy-to-use format.
+It also provides integrators and MSPs with recurring monthly revenue that takes the guesswork out of covering expenses and that builds value in your company.

 Besides, if you choose the right vendor, they do the heavy lifting when it comes to maintaining the solution, so you won’t need to dedicate substantial IT resources to your VSaaS offering.
 The vendor may even give you access to a test environment that allows you to try the solution and “kick the tires.”

-King points out that having the foresight to prepare to meet this demand can help you provide enormous value to your customers and your employees.
-Don’t be left behind.
+King points out that having the foresight to prepare to meet this demand can help you provide enormous value to your customers and employees.
+So, don’t be left behind.